The Supreme Council

-Churchill was initiated at Iowa Gamma and served as Eminent Archon.
+Churchill was initiated at Iowa Gamma, where he served his chapter as Eminent Archon.
 He graduated with a bachelor’s degree from Iowa State University in 1985 and earned a master’s degree with honors in nonprofit administration at North Park University in Chicago, where he currently serves on the advisory board.

-He is the President and CEO of the Association for Healthcare Philanthropy, an international professional organization dedicated to developing men and women who encourage charity for nonprofit hospitals and healthcare organizations.
-Previously, he was Executive Director of the American Medical Association Foundation and Vice President of Development and Alumni Relations at Des Moines University.
-His professional career spans both the public and private sectors.
-In addition to serving three terms in the Iowa legislature and working for Governor Terry Branstad, he started a fundraising consulting firm and was named Vice President of Mid-America Group.
+Today, Churchill resides in Washington, DC, where he serves as President and CEO of the Association for Healthcare Philanthropy, an international professional organization dedicated to developing men and women who encourage charity for nonprofit hospitals and healthcare organizations.
+Prior to joining AHP, he served as the Executive Director of the American Medical Association Foundation in Chicago.

-An active leader in his community, he served as President of both the Rotary and Bull Moose Clubs; volunteered as a Big Brother; and was appointed by the Governor to serve on the Iowa Civil Rights Commission.
-He also served on the board of directors for the Iowa Civil War Monument Foundation and Iowa Sister States Commission, among others.
-He received The Commanders Award for Public Service from the Department of the Army and was recognized as one of Forty Under Forty Iowans by the Des Moines Business Record.
+An active leader in his community, Churchill has served as President of both Rotary Club of Des Moines, AM, and the Bull Moose Club; volunteered as a Big Brother; and was appointed by the Governor to serve on the Iowa Civil Rights Commission.
+For his leadership, he received The Commanders Award for Public Service from the Department of the Army.

 Thomas J. Dement II